Eka-Eval: An Evaluation Framework for Low-Resource Multilingual Large Language Models: Eka-Eval

 \subsubsection{Benchmark Registry}

 Provides a unified interface for managing datasets:

 \textbf{Dataset Manager:} The \texttt{BenchmarkRegistry} class handles diverse dataset formats and sources, abstracting the complexities of different evaluation protocols.
-The manager supports datasets from HuggingFace Hub, local files, and custom data formats through standardized interfaces.
+The manager supports datasets from HuggingFace Hub, local files, and custom API-models through standardized interfaces.